-- 9/11/19 Architect Dan Kahan approached the Town with a "pop up" Wine Bar at 380 S. County Rd. - 9/18/19 Former Director of PZB Josh Martin approved the use of the Wine Bar, as it was permitted by right under the code. - 12/18/19 Permit application B-19-82652 was made for interior and exterior renovations to the building. - 1/6/20 ARCOM staff approval, A-20-00824, granted by Josh Martin for first floor to be converted to a Wine Bar.
+- 9/11/19 Architect Dan Kahan approached the Town with a "pop up" Wine Bar at 380 S. County Rd. - 9/18/19 Former Director of PZB Josh Martin approved the use of the Wine Bar, as it was permitted by right under the code. - 12/18/19 Permit application B-19-82652 was made for interior and exterior renovations to the building.
+Former Director of PZB approved the change of use of the Wine Bar for 108 seats utilizing the principle of equivalency to calculate the parking credit. - 1/6/20 ARCOM staff approval, A-20-00824, granted by Josh Martin for first floor to be converted to a Wine Bar.
 Staff approval in conjunction with the conversion of the first floor of the existing building to a wine bar.
 They requested that the existing covered entry vestibule on the east side be enclosed.
 A new pair of doors with sidelites (to match) would be re-installed.
 Also, at the north side of the building, the center window would be replaced with a new pair of aluminum and glass french doors.

-- 1/22/20 Permit B-19-82652 was eissued.
+- 1/22/20 Permit B-19-82652 was issued.
 Seven revisions followed the issuance of this permit, all of which are approved. - 1/23/20 ARCOM staff approval, A-20-00859, granted by Josh Martin for a patio on the north side of the building. - 2/5/20 Request made for Administrative Outdoor Seating and Administrative Site Plan Review. - 2/7/20 ARCOM staff approval, A-20-00889, granted by Josh Martin for outdoor seating on the new patio.
 Staff approval in conjunction with the conversion of the first floor of the existing building to a wine bar, they requested that the small landscaped area at the northeast corner of the building be converted to hardscape with 6 outdoor seats.
 The seats would be deducted from the proposed interior seating count.
-Additional landscaped open space would be added in other areas of the property to offset the loss. - 10/1/20 Business Tax Receipt was issued for the Wine Bar. - 11/19/20 Kimley Horn approached Paul Castro the use will become a restaurant.
+Additional landscaped open space would be added in other areas of the property to offset the loss. - 10/1/20 Business Tax Receipt was issued for the Wine Bar. - 11/19/20 Kimley Horn approached Paul Castro with the intention for the use to become a restaurant.